tbssnch/js-week-4/README.md

 Then, I spent some time looking for some API's so I could figure out how to API call using Angular 2.
 Couldn't really find anything I was wanting to build with, so I stopped doing that.

 After some API searching, I decided to check out the React website (screenshot of tutorial in img folder).
 Now I am sucked in making a tic-tac-toe app.

+Once I completed the React tutorial, I revisited the online-store project and worked with the edit/delete functionality in Angular.